btemplep/authzee/docs/sdks.md

         },
         "has_failed": {
             "type": "boolean",
-            "description": "If the batch request could not be validated and failed or not. " },
+            "description": "If the batch request could not be validated and failed or not.
+SDK errors should be prefixed with 'sdk_' and only have one field 'message' that is a string describing the error"
+        },
         "errors": {
             "$schema": "https://json-schema.org/draft/2020-12/schema",